FSE100Capstone/DeVILSona-docs/docs/legacy/metaquest-link-setup-and-use.md

 ## Troubleshooting

+## Common VR Preview Black Screen Issue

+It is common for **VR Preview** to launch to a black screen the first time, especially if another play mode such as **Selected Viewport** was used immediately before it.
+This can also happen occasionally even without switching play modes.

+In most cases, this does not mean the headset or project is broken.

+### Recommended Fix

+1. Press **Esc** to exit the failed VR Preview session.
+2. Launch **VR Preview** again.

+The second launch will often load correctly.

 ## Headset Does Not Show Up in Meta Horizon Link

 - Confirm the USB cable supports data transfer, not just charging